kelsierfin/BasicGamingPlatform/Authentication Team Files/auth_use_case_descriptions.md

 **Trigger:**
 - Player initiates login by clicking the "Login" button.
 - Player initiates logout by clicking the "Logout" button.
+- Player selects "Guest Login"

 **Scenario:**

 ***Login:***
+1. Player opens the platform and is prompted to login
-1. Player clicks the "login" button.
+2. Player clicks the "login" button.
-2. Players enters their username and password.
+3. Players enters their username and password.
-3. System validates their login credentials.
+4. System validates their login credentials.
-4. if credentials are valid, the player is granted access.
+5. if credentials are valid, the player is granted access.
-5. If credentials are invalid, an error message is displayed and the player is prompted to try again.
+6. If credentials are invalid, an error message is displayed and the player is prompted to try again.
-6. The system may temporarily lock the account if the player has multiple failed attempts.
+7. The system may temporarily lock the account if the player has multiple failed attempts.
+8. If player does not have an account, they click "Create An Account" and are redirected to the creating an account page.

+***Guest Login:***
+1. Player clicks on "Guest Login"
+2. System grants limited access, restricting certain featues like, saving progress, or accessing leaderboards.

 ***Logout***
 1. Player clicks the "logout" button.